dr-saad-la/Anomaly-Detection-Resources/README.md

 * Tools for preprocessing and visualizing data for anomaly detection
 * Resources for specific industries or domains (e.g., healthcare, finance, IoT, etc.)

-**How can I contribute?**
+## Contributing: **How can I contribute?**

 This repository is open to contributions!
-If you have a favorite library, framework, or tool for anomaly detection, please share it with the community by creating a pull request.
+If you have a favorite library, framework, or tool for anomaly detection, examples, or resources related to anomaly detection in Python, Julia, Rust, Java or C++, feel free to submit a pull request or open an issue, please share it with the community by creating a pull request.
 We welcome additions, updates, and suggestions on how to make this repository more valuable.

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes.
+4. Push your branch and create a pull request.

-**How can I use this repository?**
+## Usage: **How can I use this repository?**

 You can use this repository as a starting point for your own projects, or as a reference guide for learning about different libraries and frameworks for anomaly detection.
 Whether you're a beginner looking to get